 Since online courses cost less than their physical counterparts, you don’t have to spring for as much of an investment.
 However, you still reap the rewards of learning something new, even if it has nothing to do with your job or career aspirations.

-We’ve already compared traditional education and online learning in a few specific ways, but let’s look at a few more comparisons to better understand how online learning benefits the student.
+We’ve already compared traditional education and online learning in a few specific ways, but let’s look at a few more comparisons to better understand the benefits of online classes.

 There’s nothing wrong with traditional education.
 In fact, if you want a four-year degree or a graduate-level education, you should pursue it.